VictorDelamonica/workshop-front-stack/README.md

   height: 200px
 ```

-Take a look at what are components, you might be able to re-use code and make your code more readable.

 ### First component

 To teach you about componets we will do a first one together.
+They will enable you to re-use code and make your code more readable.

 Let's create a `myStat.vue` file in the `src/components/` folder (This component will show a numerical value and an icon):
 ```html
 <template><template>